gabriela-plantie/stepwise_formula/README.md

 ## What it does:

-This package receives a data frame and function that could have multiplicative terms and runs setpwise selection from this package.
+This packages receives a data frame and function that could have multiplicative terms and runs setpwise selection from this package.

 https://github.com/talhahascelik/python_stepwiseSelection